luke-clifton/shh/shh/README.md

      (echo 1 >> echo 2) |> cat
    ```

- * Use of Haskells concurrency primitives.
+ * Use of Haskell's concurrency primitives.

    ```haskell
      race (sleep 1 >> echo "Slept for 1") (sleep 2 >> echo "Slept for 2")